gvwilson/thirdbit/src/fiction/in-heck/index.md

 "The central laboratory.
 The center of Central's deviance.
 And look—we are just in time."
-There,
-approaching along another street, were Special Blazes, Thoughtful, and a wheeled bot hauling a cage cart with Sindy inside.
+It clutched Gumption's arm to stop him stepping foward as Special Blazes, Thoughtful, and a wheeled bot hauling a cage cart with Sindy inside came into sight

 </section>